mairakhancontact-sudo/javascript-projects/README.md

 ## 🌟 About This Repository

 This repository contains all the projects I'm building as I learn web development.
 I'm starting with HTML and CSS, and now diving deep into JavaScript!
+I have created my javascript portfolio which is fully responsive and uses advanced concepts of html and css.

 **My Goal:** Become a Full-Stack Developer with AI/ML skills by age 18!